Active-CSS/active-css/README.md

 Here's are a couple of tasters:
 ```
 /***************
- * When the day theme button is clicked, add a "dayTheme" class to the body tag that can be used to set the CSS for the whole page.
+ * When the day theme button is clicked, add a "day" property to the "data-theme" attribute to the body tag that can be used to set the CSS for the whole page.
 **/
 #dayTheme:click {
     body {
-        add-class: .dayTheme;
+        set-attribute: data-theme "day";
     }
 }
 ```